mataroa-blog/mataroa/README.md

 python manage.py runserver
 ```

+If you have also configured hosts as described above in the "Set up subdomains"
-Now mataroa should be locally accessible at:
+section, mataroa should now be locally accessible at
 [http://mataroalocal.blog:8000/](http://mataroalocal.blog:8000/)

 ## Testing